 The results in Table 4.1 below reveal that, in November 2021 (Q4) the number of employed population increased by around 14.3 percent as compared to August 2021 (Q3) while it increased by around 6.6 percent as compared to November 2020(Q4).
-It is observed that the category of employees and paid apprentices recorded the highest share of employment across all rounds of the labour force survey followed by own-account workers, contributing family workers, employers, and member of cooperatives .
+It is observed that the category of employees and paid apprentices recorded the highest share of employment across all rounds of the labour force survey followed by own-account workers, contributing family workers, employees, and member of cooperatives .
 In November 2021(Q4), the number of employees and paid apprentices increased by 20.7 percent as compared to August 2021 (Q3).
 In the same way, the number of own account workers increased by 6.5 percent while the number declined in the remaining categories.

-Table 4.
-1: Distribution of employed population by status in employment
+Table 1 1.
+Distribution of amplound nonulation bu ctatuc in amploumant Table 4.
+1: DISUIDUUOI of employed bobulation by status in employment